Enoch Seminar: Second Enoch Seminar (Venice 2003)

-J. Harold Ellens, James Waddell, Ronald Ruark, Jason von Ehrenkrook, and Aaron Brunell of the University of Michigan served as secretaries of the Conference.

 The Proceeding were published in 2005 by Eerdmans.
 An additional volume on the early Enoch literature was planned and published in 2007 by Brill Publishers.

 The second Enoch Seminar at Venice was followed by a conference on Jewish and Christian messianism, Il Messia tra memoria e attesa, jointly organized with the Italian biblical association BIBLIA.
 The proceedings of the meeting were published in 2005 by Morcelliana.